 Another way to saw your plywood board, without a table saw, is by using Jigsaw.

 This is an electric saw with a reciprocating blade that you push through the material.

-Jigsaws are best for cutting curves, irregular shapes, and following specific patterns.
+Jigsaws are best for cutting curves and irregular shapes and following specific patterns.

 The downside is that the jigsaw is well suited for cutting straight lines without assistance.